Companion to the Dean Wolfe YouTube channel | Album Reviews, Articles & Insights

 You can feel the joy between all the notes and multitudes of sounds, squelches and whammy-bar jiggles.
 Jazz-fusion fans will likely embrace this, but it's not your hard-core 'Buford and Holdsworth' type stuff.
 It's more like it was an alternate universe version of Bill Bruford where he leaned less towards jazz and more towards American metal, with a touch of Zappa, and a hint of psychedelia in the mix.

-Prog dog scores this album a super-solid 4 out of 5 dog paws.
+Prog dog scores this album a super-solid 4 out of 5 dog bones.
 It's a fun and refreshing instrumental blast that cleanses the palate.
 Musicians might find themselves bonding over it while playing air instruments in the basement rec room.

 Monday, May 27, 2024